 And it all began with our partnership.
 It started with your decision to want to get yourself off of sleeping pills and then with us working together to find you the best sleeping pills rehab clinic that suits your needs.
 It all resulted from that hard work, and we will be truly happy once you have achieved that nirvana.
-Do you have questions or concerns?
-Our intake coordinators will answer them.
+Talk to a Intake Coordinator

 Rehab Treatment Process

 - Step 1: Intake – When you arrive at your facility you will be assessed by the medical professionals to determine your treatment through detox, as well as your rehabilitation program.

 - Step 2: Detox – After your assessment or intake you will be taken to your room where you can rest and be monitored while you go through the withdrawal of your drug use.
 Detox can range from 1 day to a week, depending on the drug of choice and the user.

 - Step 3: Rehab – After you finish detox you will be ready to begin your addiction treatment, which can range from a variety of different options.
 This is when you will be able to meet others, attend lectures, participate in group or individual counseling, and learn the tools you need to stay clean.

 - Step 4: Aftercare – When your time at the facility is over, you will have to go back to your life.
 This can be a challenge for a lot of people, but part of your treatment includes aftercare.
 This is usually outpatient counseling in a group or individualized setting, where you are slowly introduced back to your life and responsibilities.